August 15, 2024

 Weather resistance: Tile roofs are resistant to high winds, rain, and even fire.

-Energy efficiency: Tiles provide natural insulation, keeping homes cooler in warm climates.
+Energy efficiency: Tiles provide natural insulation, keeping homes cool in warm climates.

 Low maintenance: They require less maintenance than other roofing options.